xmkdgdz/trpc-a2a-go/README.md

 ## Contributing

 Contributions and improvement suggestions are welcome!
 Please ensure your code follows Go coding standards and includes appropriate tests.

+## Acknowledgements

+This project's protocol design is based on Google's open-source A2A protocol ([original repository](https://github.com/google/A2A)), following the Apache 2.0 license.
+This is an unofficial implementation.